MrSuperLi/Vue-Echarts/README.md

 > If you want to have only one element in the series, and to set the ring in any position and size?

 ```
-Let data = {
+let data = {
-    Gap:0, // set the gap
+    gap:0, // set the gap
-    Level:4, // Tell it to divide into 4 rings
+    level:4, // Tell it to divide into 4 rings
-    Series:[{
+    series:[{
-        Level:2, // and I want to be in the third ring position
+        level:2, // and I want to be in the third ring position
-        Data:[
+        data:[
             {value:335, name:'Direct access'},
             {value:310, name:'Mail Marketing'}
         ],
-        Name:'',
+        name:'',
       }]
 }
 // For simplicity, provide a type attribute, set to ring to use the default style ring